krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

     ...
 ```

-Note that for now we&rsquo;re just printing out the name of each directory we find
+Note that for now we're just printing out the name of each directory we find
-that isn&rsquo;t already in the database.
+that isn't already in the database.

 To test it, create a directory in `public/files` and call the `import` method in the
 Rails console.